-• A diverse suite of durable funding sources, including individual annual commitments, provides the necessary revenue to meet strategic plan goals.

-Planned-giving pledges through our Legacy Member program increase, ensuring the permanence of our conservation efforts while honoring the memories of our most committed supporters.

-By practicing the ethical fundraising principles of honesty, respect, integrity, transparency, and responsibility, we build community enthusiasm, evidenced by a growing membership.
+- A diverse suite of durable funding sources provides the necessary revenue to meet strategic plan goals. - Annual commitments from individuals continue to sustain our vision and programs. - Planned-giving pledges through our Legacy Member program increase, ensuring the permanence of our conservation efforts while honoring the memories of our most committed supporters. - By practicing the ethical fundraising principles of honesty, respect, integrity, transparency, and responsibility, we build community enthusiasm, evidenced by a growing membership.

-Our development program adapts to unanticipated circumstances in order to maintain financial stability.
+• Our development program adapts to unanticipated circumstances in order to maintain financial stability.